 Question 14:

-Wind impacts the formation of snowflake crystals.
+Wind impacts the formation

 The highlighted word 'of' is a preposition.
 A preposition connects with a noun, or pronoun, or noun phrase to form a prepositional phrase.